 This match might be an exact match, an approximate match, or both.

-How good a candidate synthetic query might be is a matter of calculating an IR (information retrieval score) for that query in relation to the page.
+How good a candidate synthetic query might be is a matter of calculating an IR (information retrieval score) for that query about the page.

 Query generation using structural similarity between documents